Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Supplementary Materials

-We provide the complete name for each target issue, which is shown in Table \ref{tab:tissue name}.
+Then we provide the complete name for each target issue, which is shown in Table \ref{tab:tissue name}.

-There are some additional points in our practical implementation: \begin{itemize} \item The gene expression data is pre-processed by filtering out genes with constant expression levels and applying standard normalization. \item We find that the one-shot calculation in Algorithm \ref{alm:unify} may lead to unsatisfactory results, since the initial target estimator is sometimes unstable.
-Therefore, we iterate the procedure 3 times, which is actually equivalent to performing Algorithm \ref{alm:main} with source detection for $T=3$. \item The threshold parameters $t_1$, $t_2$ in Algorithm \ref{alm:main} are set to 4 and 0.7 respectively, except that for predicting SH2D2A in tissues \{C.B.ganglia, Cerebellum, Cortex, N.C.A.B.ganglia\}, we set $t_1=10, t_2=0.5$.
-The other regularization parameters follow the same pivotal selection. \item We observe that source data appears less beneficial at $\tau=0.5$ but seems to be quite helpful at $\tau=0.2$.
+There are some additional points in our practical implementation: \begin{itemize}[leftmargin=*, itemsep=0pt] \item The gene expression data is pre-processed by filtering out genes with constant expression levels and applying standard normalization. \item We removed the source tissues with sample sizes less than $100$. \item We performed threshold value searching for the ``brain cortex'' tissue as the target study in real data applications.
+The five-fold cross-validation relative prediction errors on the “brain cortex” tissue, shown in Figure \ref{fig:realdata thres}, guide our choice of $t_1 = 7$ and $t_2 = 0.8$ for all tasks.
+The other regularization parameters follow the guidance in Section 8.1.3. \item We observe that source data appears less beneficial at $\tau=0.5$ but seems to be quite helpful at $\tau=0.2$.
 This suggests that the distribution shift between the target and source studies may vary with the quantile level of model responses. \end{itemize}